brianpetro/Smart-Connections-Docs/Smart Connect app/Smart Environments in Smart Connect.md

-### 1. Overview

 Smart Environments are a core component of the Smart Connect app.
-They define the connection between your notes and the AI, specifying which notes are accessible and how they are processed.
-By configuring Smart Environments, you enable seamless interaction between your Obsidian vault and AI-powered features for embedding and managing sources in structured environments.
+They define the connection between your computer and the AI, specifying which files are accessible (sources) and how they are processed (actions).

-### 2. Creating and Managing Environments
+### Creating and Managing Environments

-**2.1 New Environment**
+**New Environment**

 - **Creating a New Environment**:

-	- **Step 1**: Open the **Smart Connect** app.
+	- Open the **Smart Connect** app.
-	- **Step 2**: If no environments are found, click the **New Environment** button.
+	- If no environments are found, click the **New Environment** button.
-	- **Step 3**: Click on the **Folder** field to select your Obsidian vault folder.
+	- Click on the **Folder** field to select your Obsidian vault folder.
-	- **Step 4**: The new environment will appear in the Smart Environments list.
+	- The new environment will appear in the Smart Environments list.

 - **Renaming the Environment**: